 TruckSpy

 TruckSpy touts itself as an all-in-one fleet-management platform.
-With features specifically aimed at empowering driver compliance, safety and productivity, TruckSpy is a truck-dispatch software that keeps your drivers efficient.
+With features specifically aimed at empowering driver compliance, safety and productivity, TruckSpy is a trucking dispatch software platform that keeps your drivers efficient.
 Packed with a drag-and-drop dispatch system, route deviation checker and an estimated time of arrival for all stops, TruckSpy can keep you at ease and your customers in the loop.
 The company’s long-standing relationship with FedEx makes it an easy fit for FedEx contractors.

 Best for: FedEx contractors